emil-laine/wge3/README.md

 - In the Available Plugins tab, search for Gradle Support.
 - Select it and install.
 - Now you can open the project file.

+Remember, when running the project, you must run the desktop project.
+The core project cannot be run.